smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 ```

 #### RPC Conflict Management Module
-The following functions of InterruptManager are explained.
+The following explains functions of `InterruptManager`.

 <b>1.Loading of configuration file</b><br>
 InterruptManagerConfig is loaded during the startup of SDL Core.